xinkaidupsy/jasp-desktop/Resources/Help/analyses/Audit/minimumPrecision.md

-Obtaining a required minimum precision
+Sampling objective: Obtaining a required minimum precision
 ==========================

-The precision is the accuracy with with you estimate the population misstatement.
+The precision is a measure of how much certainty there is in the estimate of the misstatement from testing a particular characteristic of a sample at a given level of sampling risk.

+#### Statistical interpretation
 In the statistical analysis, the precision is represented by the difference between the estimated most likely error and the upper bound on the misstatement.

+#### Effect on procedure
-By enabling this sampling objective, you are be able to plan a sample in order to make a statement about the misstatement in the population with a required minimum precision.
+By enabling this sampling objective, you are be able to plan a sample so that the difference between the estimated most likely error and the upper bound on the misstatement is reduced to a minimum percentage.

+#### When should you enable this objective?
+You should enable this objective if you are interested in making an estimate of the population misstatement with a certain accuracy.

+#### Effect on sample size
+A lower minimum required precision will result in a higher required sample size.
+Vice versa, a higher minimum required precision will result in a lower required sample size.